 Price & Hours

-Flanking the Paseo de la Reforma in downtown Mexico City, El Ángel de la Independencia is column monument topped by a bronze depiction of the Greek goddess Victory, one of the most beloved symbols of the city.
+Flanking the Paseo de la Reforma in downtown Mexico City, El Ángel de la Independencia is a column monument topped by a bronze depiction of the Greek goddess Victory, one of the most beloved symbols of the city.

 Originally built to commemorate Mexico's war with Spain for independence, the structure has also evolved into a mausoleum for war heroes.
 Recent visitors said it is an impressive sight.

-You can also find crowds of visitors waiting to enter the column base or climb the more than 200 steps to the top of the tower.
+You can also find crowds of visitors waiting on weekends to enter the column base or climb the more than 200 steps to the top of the tower.
 The monument is free to visit, just make sure to look both ways when crossing the large roundabout the structure sits inside of.